Introduction: Easy Recipes for Homemade Slime

 Step 8: How to Make Color Changing Slime

-This slime is especially fun to play with - it changes colors at different temperatures!
+This slime recipe is especially fun to play with - it changes colors at different temperatures!
 The secret to this slime is thermochromic powder, which is available in a large range of colors and activates at many different temperatures.

 Try dipping the slime in hot water and then applying ice cubes to see extreme colors shifts, or dipping it in hot water and then stretching and kneading the slime to allow it to change back to the original color slowly.
 The slime will change colors over and over, so you can try out different things to make the colors shift!

-Step 9: Magic Potato Mud Slime
+Step 9: How to Make Glowing Potato Slime

 This potato slime is a great science experiment!
 Instead of using borax or traditional starches for thickening, this recipe uses starch from potatoes to create the slime effect.